 What’s the cost?
 For a year subscription of Instacart Express, you’ll pay $99.
 Otherwise, you can go month-by-month and pay $9.99 each month.

 Without Instacart Express, you’re looking at paying at minimum $3.99 per delivery.
 The cost goes up during peak shopping hours.
 With Express, it’s free delivery during any hours as long as you order at least $35.

--Chonce @ RSG with additional reporting from RSG contributors Paula Gibbins, Katie Heflin and Melissa Berry
+Written by Chonce @ The Rideshare Guy with additional reporting from RSG contributors Paula Gibbins, Katie Heflin and Melissa Berry.